Dodilei/whats_analysis/README.md

 _visualizing the data is the last part of the project and currently being improved_

-*group chats are not currently supported*
+*group chats and exported media are not currently supported*

 [//]: # (References go here)